coqui-ai/STT/doc/BUILDING.rst

 If you'd like to build the language bindings or the decoder package, you'll also need:

 * `SWIG >= 3.0.12 <http://www.swig.org/>`_.
   Unfortunately, NodeJS / ElectronJS after 10.x support on SWIG is a bit behind, and while there are pending patches proposed to upstream, it is not yet merged.
   The proper prebuilt patched version (covering linux, windows and macOS) of SWIG should get installed under `native_client/ <native_client/>`_ as soon as you build any bindings that requires it.

 * `node-pre-gyp <https://github.com/mapbox/node-pre-gyp>`_ (for Node.JS bindings only)

+For information on building on Windows, please refer to: :ref:`Windows Building <build-native-client-dotnet>`.

 Dependencies
 ------------